 Throughout my life and my career, I have come to know that unresolved emotional issues and trauma are the root cause of most physical illness and disease.
 For over 30 years, I have been researching and helping others as a counselor, healer, coach and naturopath, and I have also been seeking ways to heal and improve my own physical and emotional health.
 In the process, I have been to and have experienced almost every kind of therapist and healer that exists.
 Finding the healing you seek may feel hopeless or impossible, but I don’t believe it has to be.
 It is my hope that I can offer insights from my personal history and professional experience on what actually works, heals and prevents unhappiness and dis-ease.

 Emotional healing is often needed when people are suffering from physical health issues and difficult life or relationship issues.
 Sadly, I often hear people say they have tried therapy and it did not work or that it is difficult to trust in the therapeutic process.
 I understand this.
 I saw my own mother suffer throughout my childhood with severe depression and emotional issues.
 She went to psychiatrists and psychotherapists for years, and she even tried hypnosis to stop smoking.
 Nevertheless, she died of a horrible cancer with many unresolved issues when she was just 54 years old and I was 24 years old.
-I personally suffered for much of my life with PTSD and terrible social phobia and anxiety, all of which stemmed from considerable childhood physical and emotional abuse.
+I personally suffered for much of my life with PTSD and terrible social phobia and anxiety, all of which stemmed from considerable childhood physical and emotional trauma.